-- move By pressing this softkey, you get a small symbol for the rotary knob in the softkey.
-This means, that from now the rotary knob is used for the moving.
-By pressing this softkey several times you can choose if you want to change the following setting: - x-pos The signal is moved if you use the rotary knob.
+- x-pos The signal is moved if you use the rotary knob.
 So it is possible to see other parts of the wave form. - The first cursor is moved when using the rotary knob.
 In the second line below the graph you see the X position in seconds and the value of the wave form at this position.
 The selected cursor position is constant.
 That means if you scroll the wave form the cursor can move out of the displayed window.
 If the cursor is outside the visible screen and you move the cursor, it will be set to the border of the visible screen. - c2 Same as c1 - c1&c2 Both cursors are moved at the same time.
-In the second line under the graph you see the time difference and the Y value distance between the two cursors. - Split You can have all graphs in the same screen (good for relations between different signals) or you can have one graph for each signal (good if you have many signals) - Grid You can switch the background grid on or off.
+In the second line under the graph you see the time difference and the Y value distance between the two cursors.

+Split You can have all graphs in the same screen (good for relations between different signals) or you can have one graph for each signal (good if you have many signals)

-Figure 28: Scope display with split off/on
+Figure 27: Scope display with split off/on